tkhamez/neucore/README.md

 Copy `backend/.env.dist` file to `backend/.env` and adjust values or set the required environment variables accordingly.

-Make sure that the web server can write in `backend/var/logs`.
+Make sure that the web server can write in `backend/var/logs` and `backend/var/cache`.
-In dev mode it also needs write permission for the Doctrine proxy directory `backend/var/cache/proxies`.

-In `dev` mode both the web server and SSH user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).
+Please note that both the web server and SSH user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).